osohq/oso/languages/python/docs/language/polar-fundamentals.rst

 that occurred since the last alternative are undone.
 If no unexplored alternatives remain, the query as a whole fails, and a false result is reported.

+.. todo a graphical representation of the search procedure.

 Summary
 =======